$Z$-critical connections and Bridgeland stability conditions: Preliminaries

 \end{enumerate} \end{remark}

 As mentioned above, it is straightforward to produce the polynomial central charges relevant to our work.
 We give two examples.

 \begin{example} Fix a class $\beta \in H^{1,1}(X,\R)$ on the compact K\"ahler manifold $(X,[\omega])$.
 Then setting induces the polynomial central charge In this context $\beta$ is usually called the \emph{$B$-field}.
-If one instead takes the operator where $\sqrt{\Td(X)}$ denotes the square root of the Todd class, defined for example through the natural power series, one obtains the polynomial central charge These are the two central charges which are most important in string theory. \end{example}
+If one instead takes the operator where $\sqrt{\Td(X)}$ denotes the square root of the Todd class, defined for example through the natural power series, one obtains the polynomial central charge These are the two central charges which are most important in string theory.
+The factor $i^{n+1}$ is there just to ensure that the condition $\Im \rho_n > 0$ is satisfied. \end{example}

 Recall that a coherent sheaf $F$ on a compact K\"ahler manifold $(X,[\omega])$ has an associated \emph{slope} and a coherent sheaf $F$ is called \emph{slope semistable} (respectively \emph{slope stable}) if for all coherent subsheaves $F \subset E$.